Test Coupons & Witness Boards

 Using coupons to measure coating thickness

-Conformal coating test coupons are ideal for consistent thickness measurement.
-Methods include:
+Conformal coating test coupons are useful because they provide controlled, accessible locations for repeatable thickness measurement.

 • Dedicated copper pads for eddy-current or magnetic thickness gauges.

-• Raised steps or fins for optical measurement (ideal for Parylene).
+• Raised steps or fins for optical measurement, often useful for Parylene.

 • Microsectioning sacrificial coupons instead of product boards.